Zsuark/drawing/README.md

  - `lein run -m drawing.fractal.dragon2`
  - `lein run -m drawing.fractal.dragon3`

-You may also require and run the main classes from a REPL - `lein repl`.
+You may also require and run the sketches from a REPL.

+## Some Known Problems

+- Using the quit keyboard-shortcut (e.g. cmd-Q on Mac) on a sketch window generates a JVM runtime error
+  - Similar error when you quit on the menu window with a sketch open
+- Setting a title in a sketch has no effect.
+The sketch window is always titled "Applet".
+- Code needs to be reviewed and blogged about
+- Some fractals are named incorrectly

 ## License